digital-asset/daml-finance/docs/source/concepts/contingent-claims.rst

    Quickstart <contingent-claims/quickstart>

-Contingent Claims is a library for modeling contingent claims, i.e. derivatives, written in the smart contract language `Daml <https://www.digitalasset.com/developers>`__.
+Contingent Claims is a library for modeling contingent claims, i.e., derivatives, written in the smart contract language `Daml <https://www.digitalasset.com/developers>`__.
 Briefly, a derivative is represented by a tree of ``Claim``\ s, which describe future cashflows between two parties as well as the conditions under which these cashflows occur.